semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 ## Conclusions

-There are several ways to get lockfiles with Python dependencies.
+There are several ways to generate lockfiles for Python dependencies.
 Depending on your preferences, you can select one or another.
-Keep in mind that the lockfile should be generated before the Semgrep scan and with the proper environment.
-This ensures that you are scanning only the dependencies of your project and to prevent scanning all the Python dependencies in your system.
+Keep in mind that the lockfile should be generated before the Semgrep scan and within the proper environment.
+This ensures that you are scanning only the dependencies of your project and not all the Python dependencies of your system.